F for Fake: Filming locations

+Release

 Trailer

 F for Fake was not released in the USA until 1976.
-When it finally came out, Welles produced a preview "trailer" for it, which was effectively a wholly original 9-minute film, shot and edited in a similar style to the film itself.
+When it finally came out, Welles produced a preview "trailer" for it, which was effectively a wholly original nine-minute film, shot and edited in a similar style to the film itself.
 Apart from some very brief split-second camera shots, the entire film is a self-contained short containing original material starring Welles, Gary Graver and Oja Kodar.
 The trailer raises new questions about key people in the main film: Picasso, Kodar, Elmyr, and others.
 These allegations are supposedly revealed in the main film.
 They include a wig, Oja Kodar's fake name, her tiger (not shown in the film at all), and extraterrestrial sponsors of Welles's War of the Worlds broadcast.
 The trailer has subsequently been restored in colour, and is included as an extra on some DVD versions of the film.

-Reception
+Critical reception

 F for Fake faced widespread popular rejection.
 Critical reaction ranged from praise to confusion and hostility, with many finding the work to be self-indulgent or incoherent.
-F for Fake has grown somewhat in stature over the years.
+F for Fake has grown in stature over the years.
 The film embraces ideas from the self-conscious notation of the film process to the ironic employment of 1950s-era B movie footage (Earth vs. the Flying Saucers).
 Welles thought he was creating a new form of cinema.
-When writer Jonathan Rosenbaum asked Welles if he was creating a documentary, he replied, “No, not a documentary—a new kind of film."
+When writer Jonathan Rosenbaum asked Welles if he was creating a documentary, he replied: “No, not a documentary—a new kind of film."

 On review aggregator Rotten Tomatoes, the film has an approval rating of 88% based on 50 reviews, with an average rating of 7.79/10.
-The website's critical consensus reads, "F for Fake playfully poses intriguing questions while proving that even Orson Welles' minor works contain their share of masterful moments."
+The website's critical consensus reads: "F for Fake playfully poses intriguing questions while proving that even Orson Welles' minor works contain their share of masterful moments."
 In July 2021, the film was shown in the Cannes Classics section at the 2021 Cannes Film Festival.